Are you having trouble making your mortgage payments?

 If you are having trouble making your mortgage payments, we are committed to trying to help you.
-This explains how we will treat you fairly if you are in arrears with your mortgage, and what steps you can take to help yourself.
+We'll explain how we will treat you fairly if you are in arrears with your mortgage, and also what steps you can take to help yourself.
 It also provides useful information if you are concerned about falling behind with your mortgage payments.

 If you would like to speak to us to find out how we may be able to help, you can email us at email@example.com and a member of our team will be in contact with you.

 What we will do

 We will contact you at an early stage to discuss your problem, both in writing and, where possible, by phone, so that together we can agree how we can help you.
 We will try to arrange a new payment plan with you, taking your financial circumstances and our interests into account.

 We will give you details of organisations who can give you debt advice (for example, Citizens Advice Bureau), and we will talk to them if you want us to.